 Inadequate documentation – Buyers expect documentation in the form of 3-5 years financials as well as documented procedures, policies and systems, including recast financial statements and five year pro formas, backed by solid research and analysis that shows the potential of the business into the future.

-Assessing and negotiating offers – Businesses rarely sell for all cash at the closing with balance being in a form of seller financing, earnouts or stock in the acquiring company.
+Assessing and negotiating offers – Businesses rarely sell for all cash at the closing with the balance being in a form of seller financing, earnouts or stock in the acquiring company.
 Instead, terms are often structured and can have complex tax and legal implications.
 Sellers should be able to assess and negotiate the terms of the transaction from every angle: personal, legal, and financial.

 Trillions in liquidity are expected to be created over the next 10 years as aging Baby Boomers transition out of their closely held businesses to retirement.
 The three most common exit strategies are an outright sale of their business to a third party, recapitalization, or ESOP.
 The potential rewards of a successful business sale are great, but this complex and often time-consuming process should be expertly managed.